tsmetana/community/contributors/design-proposals/volume-snapshotting.md

 * Data corruption

-    * Though it is generally recommended to stop application writes before executing the snapshot command, we will not do this for several reasons:
+    * Though it is generally recommended to stop application writes before executing the snapshot command, we will not do this automatically for several reasons:

         * GCE and Amazon can create snapshots while the application is running.

         * Stopping application writes cannot be done from the master and varies by application, so doing so will introduce unnecessary complexity and permission issues in the code.

         * Most file systems and server applications are (and should be) able to restore inconsistent snapshots the same way as a disk that underwent an unclean shutdown.

+    * The data consistency would be best-effort only: e.g., call fsfreeze prior the snapshot on filesystems that support it.

 * Snapshot failure